1Password/scim-examples/do-app-platform-op-cli/README.md

 1. Download the [`workspace-settings.json`](./google-workspace/workspace-settings.json) file from this repo.
 2. Edit the following in this file:
 	- **Actor**: Enter the email address of the Google Workspace administrator for the service account.
 	- **Bridge Address**: Enter your SCIM bridge domain.
-Used in [Step 4](#step-4-test-your-scim-bridge) to test your SCIM bridge.
-This is not your 1Password account sign-in address.
+Used in [step 4](#step-4-test-your-scim-bridge) to test your SCIM bridge.
+This isn't your 1Password account sign-in address.
 For example:  `https://op-scim-bridge-example.ondigitalocean.app`.
 3. Save the file.

 #### 5.4: Configure the `workspace-settings` file for App Platform